benc-uk/smilr/azure/templates/web-app-containers/readme.md

 # ARM Template - Web App for Containers
-Deploy the Smilr app using Azure Web App for Containers (aka App Service Linux) & Cosmos DB.
+Deploy the Smilr app using Azure Web App for Containers (aka App Service Linux) using Cosmos DB as the supporting database.
 A new Cosmos DB account will be created, so this template takes around 5 minutes to deploy

 ## Deployed Resources